Harold Hughes: 1964 gubernatorial election second term

+1966 Iowa gubernatorial election and third term

+In 1966, Hughes won the Democratic primary without opposition.
+He then defated William G. Murray in the general election by 99,741 votes.

+He resigned as governor on January 1, 1969, just two days before being sworn in as U.S. Senator.
+He was succeeded by Lieutenant Governor Robert D. Fulton.

 U.S. Senator from Iowa

-1968 campaign
+Elections

+In 1966, his friendship with Robert F. Kennedy started, and it was Kennedy who encouraged him to run for a Senate seat.
+The next years were difficult, in the wake of the 1968 assassinations of Kennedy and of Martin Luther King Jr., racial unrest in Iowa, and his increasing disappointment with American policy in Vietnam and the leadership of the Johnson administration.

 At the 1968 Democratic National Convention, Hughes was giving a nominating speech for anti-war candidate Eugene McCarthy when violent demonstrations erupted on the streets of Chicago.
-In the general election in 1968, Hughes was a heavy favorite to defeat Republican candidate David Stanley, a Muscatine, Iowa state senator for the U.S. Senate seat being vacated by Republican Bourke Hickenlooper of Cedar Rapids.
-Hughes won but by only 4,200 votes.
+In the general election in 1968, Hughes was a heavy favorite to defeat Republican candidate David M. Stanley, a state senator from Muscatine, for the U.S. Senate seat being vacated by Republican Bourke Hickenlooper.
+Hughes narrowly defeated Stanley, and took his seat on January 3, 1969.

 Leader on alcoholism and narcotics addiction

 As a U.S. Senator, Hughes persuaded the chairman of the Senate's Labor and Public Welfare Committee to establish a Special Sub-committee on Alcoholism and Narcotics, chaired by Hughes himself.
 This subcommittee, which gave unprecedented attention to the subject, held public hearings on July 23–25, 1969.
 A number of people in recovery testified, including Academy Award-winning actress Mercedes McCambridge, National Council on Alcoholism founder Marty Mann, and AA co-founder Bill W. In his autobiography, The Man from Ida Grove: A Senator's Personal Story, Hughes writes that he asked a dozen other well-known people in recovery to present public testimony, but all declined.
 The hearings were considered by some in AA a threat to anonymity and sobriety.

 Hughes also talked about the need for treatment of drug addiction.
 He stated that "treatment is virtually nonexistent because addiction is not recognized as an illness."
 The hearings, and subsequent events related to alcoholism and addiction, were not given much press attention because the press was more interested in the Vietnam War, poverty, and other critical issues.
 Legislation creating the National Institute on Drug Abuse was not passed until 1974.

 The goal of the Comprehensive Drug Abuse Prevention and Control Act of 1970, considered a "major milestone" in the nation's efforts to deal with alcohol abuse and alcoholism, was "to help millions of alcoholics recover and save thousands of lives on highways, reduce crime, decrease the welfare rolls, and cut down the appalling economic waste from alcoholism."
+It also established the National Institute on Alcohol Abuse and Alcoholism.
+He also created the Society of Americans for Recovery.